isomerpages/moe-zhonghuapri/_mother-tongue/Mother Tongue.md

 [TAMIL LANGUAGE PAGE](/departments/Mother-Tongue/Tamil-Language/)

 **Vision:**

-Confident users of Mother Tongue Language who take pride in their Mother Tongue and heritage
+<br>Confident users of Mother Tongue Language who take pride in their Mother Tongue and heritage

 **Mission:**

-To instil in our pupils a love for their Mother Tongue and heritage.
+<br>To instil in our pupils a love for their Mother Tongue and heritage.

 **2017 PSLE NEW FORMAT**